Adoption Of Unborn Child Unknown To Law: Karnataka High Court

 Since appellant Muslim couple were childless and the biological parents were unable to look after the child due to poverty, they entered into the agreement.
 The agreement even states no money was exchanged for the adoption between the two parties.

 "If really appellant Nos.3 and 4, biological parents, came forward to give the child for adoption due to poverty, they could have surrendered the child to the concerned authority for the welfare of the child.
-Even if that was not possible, they could have taken care by sending the child to Government Educational institutions and now, the Government has introduced various schemes for their day-to-day essential commodities," the high court said dismissing the claim that the adoption was due to poverty.
+Even if that was not possible, they could have taken care by sending the child to government educational institutions and now, the government has introduced various schemes for their day-to-day essential commodities," the HC said, dismissing the claim that the adoption was due to poverty.

 The police in Udupi district had registered a complaint against both the couples and two others for allegedly selling the child.